yj7082126/musubi-tuner/README.md

 `--seed` is optional.
 A random seed will be used if not specified.

 `--video_length` should be specified as "a multiple of 4 plus 1".

+`--flow_shift` can be specified to shift the timestep (discrete flow shift).
+The default value when omitted is 7.0, which is the recommended value for 50 inference steps.
+In the HunyuanVideo paper, 7.0 is recommended for 50 steps, and 17.0 is recommended for less than 20 steps (e.g. 10).

+- You can save the DiT model after LoRA merge with the `--save_merged_model` option.
+Specify `--save_merged_model path/to/merged_model.safetensors`.
+Note that inference will not be performed when this option is specified.

 ### Convert LoRA to another format